 An Alabama farm girl with a Ph.D in nineteenth-century British literature from the University of North Carolina at Chapel Hill, Associate Professor Amy Weldon has grown new roots in Iowa, getting her students pumped about local poetry slams and author readings at the Iowa Writers Workshop and teaching adult writing classes at ArtHaus Decorah.
 Her book The Hands-On Life: How to Wake Yourself Up and Save the World—an intelligent guide to mindfulness in the digital age—is forthcoming from Cascade Books/Wipf and Stock Publishers.
 Among her other book-length projects in progress are The Writer's Eye: Observation and Inspiration for Creative Writers (forthcoming from Bloomsbury) and a novel, Creature, based on the life of Mary Shelley.

 Amy is a passionate teacher of British Romanticism, contemporary literature, Paideia, and creative writing.
 Her essays have appeared in edited collections including Fracture: Essays, Poems, and Stories on Fracking in America (Ice Cube Press, 2016), William Faulkner: Critical Perspectives (Salem Press, 2013), The Best Travel Writing 2012 (Solas Press), and Cornbread Nation: The Best of Southern Food Writing, Vol. 2 (UNC Press).
 Her essay "'A Worn Path' in the Creative Writing Classroom: Writing, Attention, and the Ecological Thought" is forthcoming in Teaching the Works of Eudora Welty: Twenty-first Century Approaches from University Press of Mississippi.
 Another essay, "Attentional Commons and the Common Good: Technology and Higher Education," appears in Intersections.
-Other short fiction, creative nonfiction, and scholarly work appears or is forthcoming in Midwestern Gothic, Bloom, The Millions, Los Angeles Review of Books, The Carolina Quarterly, The Mississippi Quarterly, Thumbnail, and Inch, among others, with recent book reviews in Orion and Keats-Shelley Journal and a column for the Chronicle of Higher Education on recommendation letters.
+Other short fiction, creative nonfiction, and scholarly work appears or is forthcoming in Orion, The Common, Midwestern Gothic, Bloom, The Millions, Los Angeles Review of Books, The Carolina Quarterly, The Mississippi Quarterly, Thumbnail, and Inch, among others, with recent book reviews in Orion and Keats-Shelley Journal and a column for the Chronicle of Higher Education on recommendation letters.
 She is a former Tennessee Williams Scholar at the Sewanee Writers Conference and a participant in the Tin House Summer Writers Workshop, the Bread Loaf Writers Conference, and the Bread Loaf Orion Environmental Writers Conference.
 An avid seed-saver and urban gardener, she blogs about sustainability, finance, and other nourishments of life and spirit.